 Safe Operating Space

-Investigation of slow change towards a tipping point in the system revealed the effectiveness of management intervention for the prevention of shifts to alternate stable states.
+Investigation of slow change towards a threshold in the system revealed the effectiveness of management intervention for the prevention of shifts to alternate stable states.
 Management action delayed an inevitable transition through either harvesting species 2 (Fig. 4b) or stocking species 1 (Fig. 4c).
 In combination, managing both species (through stocking of species 1 and harvest of species 2) prevented a regime shift altogether (Fig. 4d).
-A combination of strategies still led to a decrease in species 1 abundance, but avoids a compensatory increase in species 2, thereby effectively maintaining conditions for species 1 even under slow change scenarios.
-When no management action is taken the system flips after 41 years (Fig. 4a).
-Minimal harvesting (qE2=0.5) alone is able to delay the transition by 130 years to time 171 (Fig 4b).
-Adding 500 juveniles annually through stocking can delay the flip by 18 years to year 59 (Fig. 4c).
-Management action here was limited to what might be feasible given time and budget constraints for most managers within the parameterization of our hypothetical two species system (i.e., harvest control and stocking).
+A combination of strategies still led to a decrease in species 1 abundance but avoided a compensatory increase in species 2, thereby effectively maintaining conditions for species 1 even under slow change scenarios.
+When no management action is taken, the stable state changes after 41 years (Fig. 4a).
+Minimal harvesting (qE2=0.5) alone was able to delay the transition by 130 years (Fig 4b).
+Adding 500 juveniles annually through stocking delayed the change in stable state by 18 years (Fig. 4c).
+Management action here was limited to what might be feasible given time and budget constraints for most decision makers within the parameterization of our hypothetical two species system (i.e., harvest control and stocking).

 Figure 4.
-Delaying transitions in the Slow Change Experiment.
-Slow declines in recruitment represents a factor outside of managerial control, which will inevitably flip system from sp1 dominated to sp2 (no action; panel A).
-The flip in system state can be delayed through either harvest of species 2 (panel B), or stocking of the desired species (panel C), or perhaps prevented altogether by stocking and harvesting (panel D).
+Delaying transitions in the Safe Operating Space Experiment.
+Slow declines in recruitment represents a factor outside of managerial control, which will inevitably change the stable state from sp1 dominated to sp2 (no action; panel A).
+The change in system state can be delayed through either harvest of species 2 (panel B), or stocking of the desired species (panel C), or perhaps prevented altogether by stocking and harvesting (panel D).

 Discussion

 Sudden, unexpected regime shifts represent a growing threat to aquatic systems as human influences grow and erode ecosystem resilience (De Roos and Persson 2002, Carpenter and Kinne 2003, Persson et al. 2007).
 We demonstrated how management interventions could be used to maintain stable states of a system through careful consideration of human influences and interspecific interactions as drivers of regime shifts within a system.
-Where a single species management approach is infeasible or unable to achieve the desired stable state, our relatively simple model of a multi-species recreational fishery demonstrated how species interactions could allow a manager to creatively manage a system to reach desired outcomes.
+Where a single species management approach is infeasible or unable to achieve the desired stable state, our relatively simple model of a multi-species recreational fishery demonstrated how species interactions could allow a decision maker to creatively manage a system to reach desired outcomes.
 Although interspecific interactions have long been known to exert influences on a system, here we showed how direct management can use those interactions in order to influence fishery outcomes, including changing the stable state of a system.
 Although our model is a simplification of a complex system, it demonstrated the need to incorporate drivers of stable state dynamics into the management of these important resources.
 In practice, this is challenging to do as interactions within aquatic communities and our understanding of them continue to change; however, integration of species interactions is a step in the right direction towards a more holistic view of inland recreational fishery systems.